omar115/Learn-Python/README.md

-# intermediate_Python
+# Learn_Python
-Here are some code implementations of my learning in python (intermediate level).
+I have added some of the new features I learned during my software developer timeline. hope you will like it :)